senny/cabbage/README.md

 ## Requirements

 We want to get cabbage working under as many different circumstances as possible.
-We are aiming to make the configuration as platform-/emacs-version independent as possible.
-So all you need to use cabbage is Emacs.
+We are aiming to make the configuration as platform independent as possible.
+So all you need to use cabbage is Emacs 24 or later.

 ## Install